 At one time or another most MF and LF operators have had an accident with their antenna systems where fire was involved.
 As a member of this club, I can say that its never fun when something burns up as it usually happens in a difficult to reach and repair location.
 Below are images from a few members of this hallowed club.
 Check back regularly as I expect the offerings to grow over time.

 Roger, VK4YB, recently submitted this offering which shows the awesome energy associated with 450-watts of RF power at a high voltage point on one of his end-fed antennas.
 Note that these antennas are supported at something like 100-foot above the ground so the branch that this wire was adjacent to must have burned up before the wire fell and did this damage.

 Laurence, KL7L / WE2XPQ, provided this iconic picture a couple of years ago after a bolt (the one pictured), got too hot after being subjected to 55-amps of RF current at 137 kHz.
-Laurence repaired the ATU, which has traveled all over the world with him but the bolt had to be replaced.
+Laurence repaired the ATU, which has traveled all over the world with him but the all-thread had to be replaced.

 Larry, W7IUV / WH2XGP, reports that this is what happens when “dirty ice” builds up inside the coil form.
 He indicates that the first picture is the covered coil while the second image shows the cover removed and the full extent of the damage.